KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

     grub-mkconfig -o /boot/grub/grub.cfg
     ```

-17. Create a user so that you don't have to log in as root all the time:

-    ```
-    pacman -S sudo vi
-    useradd -m username
-    passwd username
-    usermod --append --groups wheel example_user
-    visudo
-    ```

-    Uncomment the line to allow members of group wheel to have sudo privleges.

-    ```
-    %wheel ALL=(ALL) ALL
-    ```
+## Conclusion and Next Steps

-18. You should now be able to `reboot` into your system where you will first be asked to decrypt the hard drive before logging in as the user that you created above.
+* You should now be able to `reboot` into your system where you will first be asked to decrypt the hard drive before logging in as the user that you created above.

-19. Now you can configure Arch Linux to your liking.
+* Now you can configure Arch Linux to your liking.
 This is a bare-bones install; if you would like to configure a graphical environment as well as other utilities then follow along to the next blog post where I will show how to this with Xorg and Wayland.